-14. Shopping.
-Subways: Spring St, Prince St., Broadway-Lafayette
+Take Subway to Spring St, Prince St., Broadway-Lafayette

 If you’re looking for upscale small boutiques with a bit of old money charm or a quiet brunch cafe with an air of upper class, the West Villlage holds a quiet and subdued atmosphere.

 Touted as one of the best cupcakes in town, for years, this bakery had lines out their front door.
-401 Bleeker Street/11th St
+Location: 401 Bleeker Street/11th St

 If you’re staging a peace rally, demonstration or event you want to voice, this is the main park to do it at.
 The park square is surrounded by restaurants and shopping, a Whole Foods, Best Buy and more.

-17. Union Square Park, West 14th & Broadway
+17. Union Square Park

 Meatpacking District to Chelsea

 Warehouses, designer boutiques and art galleries stretch these west side districts starting at 14th Street and 10th Avenue, alll the way to 23rd Street.
 At night the meatpacking district is alit with restaurants and bar/clubs.

-18. High Line Park, Gansevoort St to West 30th St/9th-11th Aves)
+Location: Gansevoort St to West 30th St/9th-11th Aves

 20. Subway performances